uditalias/injex/website/docs/express-plugin.md

 <img src="https://img.shields.io/npm/v/@injex/express-plugin" />

-The Express Plugin provides a set of tools to work with the [Express Framework](https://expressjs.com/) to create Express applications in a better and organized way.
+The Express Plugin provides tools to work with the [Express Framework](https://expressjs.com/) to create Express applications in a better and organized way.

-The plugin expose decorators for creating controllers, route handlers and middlewares that wraps the Express API.
+The plugin exposes decorators for creating controllers, route handlers, and middlewares that wraps the Express API.

 This plugin should be used with Injex's Node runtime.